+Avoid Risk of Chronic Disease in Menopause with Nutrition.
 Menopause has been linked to risk for many chronic illnesses.
 It’s a time when being “hot” is not so hot or desirable.
 It’s more than just symptoms that will pass.
 Serious metabolic and physical changes will occur with or without symptoms.

 Menopause has been defined as not having a menstrual cycle for a year and low estrogen levels.
 This brings about many changes since estrogen has wide ranging effects on many parts of your mind and body.
 It is not just a hormone for reproduction.
-This drop of estrogen can induce aging of blood vessels that send blood to feed and nourish every part of your body.
+Therefore, this drop of estrogen can induce aging of blood vessels that send blood to feed and nourish every part of your body.
 Gut microbes which modulate your immune, nervous and hormonal symptoms can influence estrogen levels.
 Estrogen modulates, weight and heart and brain health.
 There are even receptors for estrogen on your eyes!

 Menopause has been linked to increased risk of: